M-Igashi/berghain-database/README.md

 ## 🏛️ About the Database

-This project preserves the history of one of the world's most influential Techno venues by cataloging DJ performances at Berghain and Panorama Bar from **November 2009 to September 2025**.
+This project preserves the history of one of the world's most influential Techno venues by cataloging DJ performances at Berghain and Panorama Bar from **November 2009 to Today**.
 The database contains:

 - **2,070+ Artists** from around the world
 - **725+ Events** (Klubnacht sessions)